 Singapore releases regulatory framework for single-currency stablecoins

+SINGAPORE — Singapore's central bank released a regulatory framework on Tuesday (Aug 15) intended to bolster the stability of single-currency stablecoins.

-The framework will apply to non-bank issuers of single-currency stablecoins pegged to the Singapore Dollar or any G10 currencies where their circulation exceeds SUS$5 million, said the Monetary Authority of Singapore (MAS).
+The framework will apply to non-bank issuers of single-currency stablecoins pegged to the Singapore Dollar or any G10 currencies where their circulation exceeds S$5 million, said the Monetary Authority of Singapore (MAS).

 These coins would be labelled as MAS-regulated stablecoin.
 The central bank has to hold legislative consultations before Parliament passes amendments that would bring the framework into force.